 Digitally printed glass can also be used to create stunning intelligent façades.
 With options like dual colour frits possible, façades can have a unique design and colour when seen from the outside and internally it could be painted neutral black.
-This results in extremely neutrally looking façades when viewed from inside, and when smartly designed (for instance, reproduction of gradients and images with extremely small diameter dots), the print becomes almost invisible!
+This results in extremely neutrally looking façades when viewed from the inside, and when smartly designed (for instance, reproduction of gradients and images with extremely small diameter dots), the print becomes almost invisible!
 Digitally printed façades also help cut down on the solar heat gain and in some cases can act as an effective light diffuser.

 Apart from the above-mentioned glass types, there are several other existing and under-development glasses that find use in creating sustainable buildings.
-Amongst these, mesh infilled glasses, Sefar fabric infilled glasses and increasingly higher performance coatings are some examples.
+Amongst these, mesh-infilled glasses, Sefar fabric-infilled glasses and increasingly higher-performance coatings are some examples.

-Managing Director, FG Glass
+Suhel Kachwala, FG Glass

 An MBA from Boston, USA, Suhel Kachwala has been in charge of FG Glass since its inception.
 Suhel has brought both his educational and business knowledge into FG Glass to build it into an efficient organisation.
 His strong personality and effective communication skills have been instrumental in getting sales to feed the company’s exponentially increasing production capacity.
 With his excellent PR skills, Suhel has made strong associations with key architects, consultants, builders and fabricators.